jeffjen/ambd/ambctl/README.md

 # ambcli
-ambcli is a tool for administrating docker-ambassador
+ambcli is a tool for administrating ambd